 In addition to his mentor, Youssef was also grateful for the support of his fellow CollegeAdvisor Scholars.
 “Many of them were able to read my essays and give me feedback,” Youssef said.
 “The exchange of perspectives was really helpful for me because it gave me a different insight on my essays.
 I’ve always had older people read my essays, but not people my age.”

 Youssef also used CollegeAdvisor.com’s webinars to guide him during the essay writing process.
 “The workshops made it easier by telling me what to do and what not to do, and by giving tips and tricks on where to research for specific programs,” he said.

 As he looks toward next year, Youssef feels nothing but excitement.
 Campus itself provides one source of this anticipation.
 “I’ve always wanted to see Lake Michigan, and I love landscape views of nature,” Youssef told CollegeAdvisor.
 “Whenever I’m stressed out, I go to the park by my house, and it’s always super relaxing.
 I’m glad that’s something I can take with me.”

 When asked what advice he would give students applying to college, Youssef stressed the importance of humility, optimism, and open-mindedness.
 “Toward the last few weeks before decisions came out, I tried to lay out all of the possible outcomes and what I would do,” he said.
 “Going to your dream school is definitely fantastic, but getting rejected from your top school is not the end of the world.
 Life does not stop at decision day.
 Life does not stop at college.”

-This success story was based on an interview with CollegeAdvisor Scholar Youssef.
+This Success Story was written by Abbie Sage, and based on an interview with CollegeAdvisor Scholar Youssef.
 If you want to learn more about the CollegeAdvisor Scholars program or get 1-on-1 help with your college applications from a CollegeAdvisor.com Admissions Expert, register with CollegeAdvisor.com today.